The summer enrichment program is the key component of SpringForward.

 What are the incentives for participating in the program?

-- For Ohio residents, SpringForward provides: payment of tuition and fees for up to 6 credit hours of GEs and for our enrichment course, ESEPSY 5193; on-campus housing and a meal stipend; a book stipend; academic coaching; supplemental programming; and community-building activities.
+- For Ohio residents, SpringForward provides: payment of tuition and fees for up to 6 credit hours of GEs and for our enrichment course, EXP 2100; a book stipend; academic coaching; supplemental programming; and community-building activities.
+Post-pandemic, we hope to offer this program in-person, in which case we would also cover on-campus housing and a meal stipend.

 - If you are not an Ohio resident, you may still apply to participate in the program, but you will be responsible for covering the cost of the out-of-state surcharge on your own.